 Fun Fact: When Sylvester Stallone went berserk and shot up everything in sight with a machine gun in several of the Rambo movies, he was using a blank-firing M60.

 While the M60 is still in limited military use, the American version of the FN MAG58, the M240, is in wider general use.
+The military is looking for a lighter replacement.

 This machine gun weighs approximately 28 pounds unloaded and is belt fed.
 It is considered to be more reliable than the M60.
 Like the M60, it is generally carried by a single soldier, but is also commonly a crew served weapon.
 There are a number of variants available and in wide use, and this weapon is often vehicle and aircraft mounted.